Liu Wen (model): 2009–2013: Rise to prominence

+2014–present: Continued success

 Liu Wen has garnered a heavy social media following on platforms such as Instagram and Weibo.
 The immensity of her audience led American Vogue to dub her as a leader in the digital movement, saying in their April 2014 issue, in an article about social media’s rise in the fashion industry, that "Liu also has, by far, the biggest social-media audience of any model".
 Models.com dubbed her the first ever Asian "New Supermodel" in July 2014.
 In October of the same year, Liu became the first person in the world to showcase an Apple Watch on a magazine cover when she appeared on Vogue China's November 2014 issue.
 In April 2015, she and South Korean singer Choi Siwon participated in a Chinese spin-off of the South Korean variety show We Got Married.
+In 2015 Liu appeared on the show Let's fall in love and in 2018 Liu participated in the China Central Radio and Television autumn festival.
+In the following year Liu appeared in the second season of the reality show Adventure Life.
+In March 2021, the first Barbie model, looking like her was produced.

 In 2017, Liu Wen became the second ever Chinese model to appear on the front cover of American Vogue for its 125th Anniversary March 2017 issue, photographed by Inez Van Lamsweerde & Vinoodh Matadin alongside Adwoa Aboah, Ashley Graham, Gigi Hadid, Imaan Hammam, Kendall Jenner, and Vittoria Ceretti.

-As a model, Wen has been associated with several major global brands.
-Examples of brands that have featured Wen in their marketing efforts include Calvin Klein, Hugo Boss, Roberto Cavalli, and Dolce & Gabbana.
-The model has also marketed products manufactured by Gap, H&M, Prada, and Bergdorf Goodman.
-Also, Chanel Beauty – a French company that produces luxury clothes and accessories – has appointed Wen as its global ambassador.
-These engagements have contributed significantly to Wen's growth as a professional in her modeling career.

-Currently, Wen resides in New York.
-The model has previously indicated that she is yet to consider having romantic relations and that she is more focused on pursuing her career.
-The supermodel also enjoys traveling, and she created a hashtag on Instagram titled #WenInFlight and which documents her experiences across the world.
-Moreover, the model has also participated in acting stints that have enabled her to feature in dating shows.
-In 2018, Wen was criticized by Chinese online users for affiliating herself with other countries and forgetting her heritage.
-The incident took place following a post by the supermodel on social media.
-Nonetheless, Wen has managed to avoid controversy throughout her modeling career.
+In the same year, Chanel appointed Liu as its global ambassador.

+Liu has appeared in campaigns for Alexander McQueen, Bottega Veneta, Calvin Klein, Chanel, Chloe, Givenchy, Prada, Saint Laurent, Versace and more.
+Her record for a single season is eight: Balenciaga, Burberry, Fendi, Giorgio Armani, Givenchy, Prada, Saint Laurent, and Versace all in Fall 2025.
+She has been featured as the only female in major Vogue editorials for Vogue Germany, Vogue Thailand, Vogue Espana, Vogue China, Vogue Italia, British Vogue, American Vogue and Vogue France.
+She has also been featured in editorials for Numéro (as well as a cover), GQ, V magazine, Harper's Bazaar, Pop Magazine, Allure, i-D (as well as a cover), Interview, and W.

 Controversy

-In February 2018, Liu Wen posted a photo on Instagram showing herself and Wendi Deng Murdoch with the English caption "Happy Lunar New Year!", which drew a large group of Chinese netizens accusing her of forgetting her Chinese roots, pandering to other Asian countries.
+In February 2018, Liu Wen posted a photo on Instagram showing herself and Wendi Deng Murdoch with the English caption "Happy Lunar New Year!", which drew a large group of Chinese netizens accusing her of forgetting her Chinese roots and pandering to other Asian countries.
 Numerous other Chinese and international netizens defended her usage of the phrase.
 As a result, she changed the English caption to "Happy Chinese New Year" later.